Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Methodology

 In a branch-and-bound algorithm, it is of particular importance to find good feasible solutions as early as possible to increase the fathoming of nodes, reducing the search space.
 Unfortunately, obtaining feasible solutions for general MIQCQP problems is not an easy task, since it is often already challenging to find feasible solutions for general binary linear programs.
 In our solution framework for MIQCQP problems, we integrate a MINLP local solver to generate feasible solutions during the branch-and-bound process.
+Several MINLP local solvers can handle integrality as well as nonlinear constraints, and produce feasible solutions or local optima.
+Global optimality is obviously not required for this purpose, so their use is akin to what primal heuristics do in general mixed-integer optimization solvers.
 Given that calls to such solvers are also computationally demanding, the frequency and strategy for invoking this local solver can significantly affect both solution quality and overall computational performance.
 In general, since we want to find good feasible solutions early on, the local solver is called more often in the initial iterations.
 The trade-off is clear here: calling the local solver too frequently adds computational overhead, and calling it too infrequently may result in delayed discovery of good, feasible solutions.
 To balance this trade-off, the local solver is initiated whenever the number of iterations, \texttt{iter}, satisfies the following condition:

 where ${n_\texttt{local}}$ is the number of times the local solver has been previously called and \texttt{run\_local} is a fixed parameter that controls the frequency of the calls: the larger \texttt{run\_local} is, the less frequently the local solver is invoked.